WilliamsPanLab/ENGAGE-CognitiveControl/README.md

   [ENGAGE_LME_behavioral_outcome.Rmd](https://github.com/WilliamsPanLab/ENGAGE-CognitiveControl/blob/13928c1f5a0de9e3a4bebac7b93c48de1789545d/r_script/Rmd/ENGAGE_LME_behavioral_outcome.Rmd)

-  - This R script examined the effect of I-CARE over U-CARE on improving SPSI and SCL-20 including six, 12-, and 24-months data using an LMM.
+  - This R script examined the effect of I-CARE over U-CARE on improving SPSI and SCL-20 including 6-, 12-, and 24-month data using an LMM.

   - It also included delineating an individual's behavioral outcome trajectories shown in Fig. S2.